kazmiekr/joysticknode/README.md

 The touch to register movement with the control

-#### speed
+#### movePoints

-The amount you want to adjust the move size by.
+The amount you want to adjust the object speed by.
 Will be scaled based on the distance from the center point to the outer ring

 #### angle